The Golden Way: Venice, Past and Contemporary

 Duccio di Buoninsegna e Lucio Fontana

-The Golden way, ancient and contemporary paintings
+The Golden way and the Biennale: ancient and contemporary artworks

 In 2024 some precious Renaissance and Gothic panels with gold leaf were on display in the Cà d’Oro in a small exhibition, a collaboration with the National Gallery of Umbria.
 The exhibition, titled “The Golden Way: The Path of Gold”, occupied a specially created starry space within the blue room on the second floor (note that the first floor is currently closed for restoration).
 This exhibition served as a preview of what will be hold in Perugia.